2. Handling the Redirect

 Failed Authentication

-If the user failed to authenticate, or if an error occurred, we may return an Authentication Error Response, as specified in section 3.1.2.6 of the OIDC specifications.
+If the user failed to authenticate, or if an error occurred, we may return an Authentication Error Response, as specified in section 3.1.2.6 of the OIDC specificationsarrow-up-right.
 The URL will contain the following query parameters:

 Parameter